About Pierce

 Magnetic Nanoparticle Simulations @ UMD

-See Control of MEMS lab at UMD.
+See the Control of MEMS lab at UMD.

 Medical Virology @ NIAID/NIH